Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Campobello Island is a hidden gem floating off the coast of Maine, south of mainland New Brunswick, in the Bay of Fundy.
 It is Canadian soil, accessible by both a series of ferries from mainland Canada, and a bridge to the United States.
 Its inhabitants embody a perfect mix of Downeast charm and Maritime hospitality.

-If you are looking for a unique and incredible place to spend time this summer, this Campobello Island travel guide is full of the best recommendations… from a local.
+If you are looking for a unique and picturesque place to spend some quality time this summer, this Campobello Island travel guide is for you.

 fishing-boat-campobello.jpg